jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ---
 ##Push changes to the Git repository using the command line

 You now have a Git repo with example code.
-You can use many tools to work with Git, including all of the major desktop IDEs and the DevOps Services web IDE.
+You can use many tools to work with Git, including all of the major desktop IDEs and the Bluemix DevOps Services web IDE.
 For now, use the command-line Git support.

 **Note:** If you don't have Git, [see Setting up Eclipse, Git, and Rational Team Concert Desktop Clients for use with DevOps Service][20].
 If you want to learn more about working with Git, [see the Git documentation pages](http://git-scm.com/doc).